SUNCOAST GEM & MINERAL SOCIETY, INC.

 The Board of Directors may, by majority vote, expel any member from the Society whose attitude, conduct, and actions are considered detrimental to the welfare of the Society.

-A. Expulsion shall be made only after the member has been given the opportunity to show cause why the
+A. Expulsion shall be made only after the member has been given the opportunity to show cause why the expulsion is not justified, or to voluntarily withdraw.

 B. Use of the roster for purposes other than official business of the Society shall be reason for expulsion.